TravisWheelerLab/sculu-rs/README.md

 This step aligns the consensi sequences to themselves using `rmblastn` for DNA and `blastp` for protein.

-The directory structure of this step will be:
+The output directory structure of this step will be:

 ```
 $ tree sculu-out -L 1